guruvishal1005/CyberScan-1005/README.md

 Contributions are welcome!
 Feel free to open issues or submit pull requests.

-## 🤷‍♂️ Why I Built This (A Teenager's Honest Confession)

-Look, I'm just a college cybersecurity noob who:

-1. **Needed street cred** - Wanted to impress my Discord hacking group (they weren't impressed)
-2. **Got tired of NMAP** - "But can you make your own scanner?"
-Challenge accepted!
-3. **Misunderstood 'network penetration testing'** - Turns out my router doesn't count as "enterprise infrastructure"
-4. **Wanted to feel cool** - Black terminal > GUI any day (until you get 100 connection timeouts)

-*"My professor said 'think outside the box'... so I built a box scanner instead."*

-⚠️ **Disclaimer**:
-This tool may:
-- Make you look 1337 in front of non-tech friends
-- Annoy your home router
-- Not actually help with your networking homework (but try telling that to my GitHub commits)

 Built with ❤️, caffeine, and questionable life choices.